pingcap/docs/tidb-cloud/tidb-cloud-overview-for-analyzing-and-tuning-performance.md

 - The cluster ID
 - The issue interval and a comparable normal interval
-- Description of the business load characteristics, such as read or write ratios and primary behavior
+- The problem phenomenon and expected behavior
-- Description of the problem phenomenon and expected behavior
+- The business load characteristics, such as read or write ratios and primary behavior

 ## Summary